shyampurk/HomeConv/README.md

 Step 9 : In the similar way you can create blocks for the "turnoff" and "is" <br>intents by repeating the steps from 8.2 to 8.4 by doing the following changes in those steps.

 Step 9.1 : "turnoff" intent <br>
-	step 8.2  turnon(create new condition)  - turnoff(create new condition)<br>
+	step 8.2  instead of "#turnon(create new condition)"  replace with "#turnoff(create new condition)"<br>
-	step 8.3  "Turning ON @room"            - "Turning OFF @room"<br>
+	step 8.3  instead of "Turning ON @room"  replace with "Turning OFF @room"<br>
-	step 8.4  "Turn on intent node"          - "Turn off intent node"<br>
+	step 8.4  instead of "Turn on intent node"  replace with "Turn off intent node"<br>
-			  "Room_on"                     - "Room_off"<br>
+			  instead of "Room_on"  replace with "Room_off"<br>

 Step 9.2 : "is" intent	<br>
-	step 8.2  turnon(create new condition)  - is(create new condition)<br>
+	step 8.2  instead of "#turnon(create new condition)" replace with "#is(create new condition)"<br>
-	step 8.3  "Turning ON @room"            - "Status @room"<br>
+	step 8.3  instead of "Turning ON @room" replace with "Status @room"<br>
-	step 8.4  "Turn on intent node"          - "status query node"<br>
+	step 8.4  instead of "Turn on intent node" replace with "status query node"<br>
-			  "Room_on"                     - "is"<br>
+			  instead of "Room_on" replace with "is"<br>

 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_dialogsblocks.png)

-Step 10 : In the anything else block for any other irrelevant messages.
+Step 10 : Anything else block is for any other <strong>irrelevant messages</strong>.<br>
-Enter the name in the name field and condition will be predefined in the trigger field or else write "anything_else(create new condition)" in the trigger field, and the in the response field write "sorry i am not trained to anwer this question" and "Command not identified".
+Enter the name in the name field,condition will be predefined in the trigger field or else write "anything_else(create new condition)" in the trigger field, and the in the response field write "sorry i am not trained to anwer this question" and "Command not identified".
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_anything2.png)

-Note : Here you can see the response variations either sequential or random, you can select any of the option.
+Note : Here you can see the response variations sequential and random, you can select any of the option. sequential - Will give response in a sequence manner<br>
+random - will give response in random

 # API KEYS